Top-Level Domains (TLDs) for the Chinese market

 The management of the Chinese ccTLD is the responsibility of the Chinese authorities.

-In 2013, Chinese authorities fully automated purchasing Chinese domain names.
-While many international domain suppliers offer Chinese ccTLDs, a licensed Chinese supplier is involved in the background when buying a Chinese ccTLD.
-It's important to note that only an authorised Chinese business can register a Chinese ccTLD.
+In 2013, Chinese authorities fully automated the purchasing of Chinese domain names.
+While many international domain suppliers offer Chinese country-code top-level domains (ccTLDs), a licensed Chinese supplier is typically involved in the background when purchasing a Chinese ccTLD.
+Please note that only an authorised Chinese business can register a Chinese ccTLD.

 In 2022, Chinese authorities will only allow Chinese companies to own Chinese TLDs.
 This did not affect Chinese domain ownership at this stage, given that Chinese business agents only own the Chinese TLDs.
 The problem today is that if you use the Chinese TLD for overseas business, the Chinese authorities can close the domain name.